jaimuchu/jaimuchu/README.md

 ### Hi there 👋

 I'm currently a phyisics and math student.
-Currently interested in Python, Julia, C++ and Rust.
+Interested in Python, Julia, C++ and Rust.